sausheong/anthill/README.md

 ### Steps

 1. Make sure you have RabbitMQ and Postgres installed.
 Postgres should be started.
-2. Make sure you have JRuby installed, or you change .ruby-version to reflect the version of Ruby you can want to use
+2. Make sure you have JRuby installed, or change .ruby-version to reflect the version of Ruby you can want to use
 3. Run `bundle install`.
 This will install the necessary gems
 4. Run the setup script `./setup`.
 This will set up the database for you and run migration.
 5. Run `foreman start`.
 This will start RabbitMQ server and Anthill at the same time